hmr9162-droid/MIAP-ZIM-Project/README.md

 The `.zim` format is highly compressed and lossless, preserving quality without occupying a ton of disk space.
 Additionally, `.zim` enables fulltext search; thus, any personal library can function like an offline search engine.

 Together, the [Kiwix](https://github.com/kiwix) and [OpenZim](https://github.com/openzim) projects have utilized the format to make resources like Wikipedia, Project Gutenberg, Stack Exchange and Ask Ubuntu, accesible and searchable.
 These open source tools have led to many indvidual archive projects.
-In 2025, a `.zim` of [cdc.gov](https://archive.org/details/www.cdc.gov_en_all_novid_2025-01) was contributed to Internet Archive 🏛.
+In 2025, a `.zim` of [cdc.gov](https://archive.org/details/www.cdc.gov_en_all_novid_2025-01) was contributed to Internet Archive.

 By compiling a URL source into an offline-accessible format, `.zim` may be particularly useful for archivists and librarians encountering: